Gary Moger

 Biography

-A working professional photographer since 1996, Gary has photographed everything from the lost property department of the London Underground to fashion shoots in Mauritius — with clients including The Times, The National Trust, Elle Décoration, Marie Claire, Patagonia and Endemol, among many others.
+Since 1996 he has photographed everything — the lost property department of the London Underground, fashion shoots in Mauritius, commissions for The Times, The National Trust, Elle Décoration, Marie Claire, Patagonia and Endemol.
+A career lived through the lens, in all its magnificent variety.